 Nunda and her brother Phoenix, African servals, were surrendered by a private owner.
 As happens all too frequently, the owner moved to a state where it was illegal to have exotic cats as pets and was concerned that they would be seized and destroyed.

-At The Wildcat Sanctuary, they enjoy safe toys such as feathers, cardboard boxes and indestructible balls.
+At The Wildcat Sanctuary, they both enjoy safe toys such as feathers, cardboard boxes and indestructible balls.
 But their favorite thing is a pool in the summer.
-They now live with several other servals and one caravel (a cross between a serval and a caracal) named Zepo.
+They now live with several other servals in a free-roaming habitat.

 You can help provide daily care for Nunda by becoming her sponsor.
 Your generosity will be greatly appreciated since the cost for a serval’s nutritious diet, medical and dental care, daily enrichment, and habitat improvement runs into 1,000’s of dollars.

 Though small, they’re still wild with many needs.